pytorch/glow/README.md

 ### Building with the Sanitizers

-Google's santizier project provides a number of libraries which can be used with compiler inserted instrumentation to find a variety of bugs at runtime.
+Google's sanitizer project provides a number of libraries which can be used with compiler inserted instrumentation to find a variety of bugs at runtime.
 These include memory issues due such as use-after-free or double-free.
 They can also detect other types of problems like memory leaks.
 Glow can be built with the